GeorgeTan615/GeorgeTan615/README.md

 # Welcome to my GitHub repository!
-👋 Hi, my name is George Tan Juan Sheng, and I'm a 23-year-old Software Engineer, currently working at [MoneyLion](https://www.moneylion.com/) as a Backend SWE.
-I'm a tech enthusiast with a passion for building solutions that empower people.
+👋 Hi, my name is George Tan Juan Sheng, a 23-year-old Software Engineer, ex-[MoneyLion](https://www.moneylion.com/), currently working as a Backend Engineer in a Quant Research + Crypto Analytics firm.

 💫 In this repository, you'll find a collection of projects that I've been working on recently.
 I'm a fast learner and I find it exciting to pick up things that I'm unfamiliar with!